JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/affine_tracking.md

 +++
-title = "Solutions at infinity and failed paths" description = "Let solve return the outcomes of all paths" weight = 2 draft = false toc = false bref = "Let solve return the outcomes of all paths" group = "advanced"
+title = "Tracking in affine space" description = "Let the tracker make its computation in affine space" weight = 120 draft = false toc = false bref = "Let the tracker make its computation in affine space" group = "advanced"
 +++